Symmetries in Sorting: Introduction

 Obviously there is only one way, decided by the order the colours appear in the Dutch flag: $\term{red} < \term{white} < \term{blue}$.

 What if we are avid enjoyers of vexillology who also want to consider other flags?
-We might ask: how many ways can we sort our unordered list of balls?
-We know there are exactly $3! = 6$ permutations of $\{\term{red}, \term{white}, \term{blue}\}$, so there are 6 possible orderings we can define.
-In fact, there are exactly 6 such categories of tricolour flags (see~\href{https://en.wikipedia.org/wiki/List_of_flags_with_blue,_red,_and_white_stripes#Triband}{Wikipedia}).
-We have no allegiance to any of the countries presented by the flags, hypothetical or otherwise -- this is purely a matter of combinatorics.
+How many ways can we sort our unordered list?
+To answer this, we distinguish between a sorting \emph{algorithm} (a computational procedure) and a sorting \emph{function} (a mathematical mapping).
+Since we sort the elements of a carrier set $A$ directly (so stability and metadata are not concerns), a sorting function must produce a unique, deterministic output list for each input bag.
+Thus, ``how many ways to sort'' means how many extensionally distinct sorting functions can be defined.
+Because there are $3! = 6$ permutations of $\{\term{red}, \term{white}, \term{blue}\}$, there are 6 possible orderings, corresponding to 6 categories of tricolour flags (see~\href{https://en.wikipedia.org/wiki/List_of_flags_with_blue,_red,_and_white_stripes#Triband}{Wikipedia}):

-We posit that, because there are exactly 6 orderings, we can only define 6 \emph{extensionally correct} sorting functions.
-Formally, there is a bijection between the set of orderings on a carrier set $A$ and the set of correct sorting functions on lists of $A$.
-A sorting function can be correctly axiomatised from this point of view, which is our main contribution.
+For a carrier set with 3 elements, the 6 possible total orderings yield exactly 6 \textit{extensionally correct} sorting functions.
+Intuitively, a \emph{correct} sorting function takes a bag and returns a unique, sorted list of the same elements.
+Extensional correctness therefore requires the output list to be a permutation of the input elements, and sorted according to a fixed total order.
+Formally, there is a bijection between total orderings on a carrier set $A$ and correct sorting functions on lists over $A$.
+Our main contribution is showing how a sorting function can be correctly axiomatised and formalised from this point of view.

 \paragraph*{Outline and Contributions}